Updated February 25, 2020.

 You want to use soft, matte threads for this piece.
 Because Amish quilts are often made from clothing, the fabrics have the soft texture cotton can get after repeated washings.

-I arranged my colors in reach of the blocks so that the most intense color was in the center of each divided square and the two lightest colors were along a diagonal line.
+I arranged my colors in each of the blocks so that the most intense color was in the center of each divided square and the two lightest colors were along a diagonal line.
 In order to arrange your colors, put them on the black canvas in a pattern roughly like the “5” on a die.
 Try different combinations until you are happy with it.

 Stitching the Design